EmFel87/HybridBiGCNEWC/README.md

 ### 3. Running the Hybrid Model & Continual Learning
 This is the core experiment of the paper.
 It sequentially performs:
 * Historical training on PHEME.
-* Naive Fine-Tuning on USE24-XD (measuring Catastrophic Forgetting).
+* Naive Fine-Tuning on USE24-XD, evaluated on the USE24-XD test set itself (plasticity baseline) and, upon re-evaluation, on the historical PHEME test set (measuring Catastrophic Forgetting).
 * EWC Fine-Tuning on USE24-XD (measuring Memory Retention and Plasticity).
 * Fisher Information Matrix tracking by parameter group.
 * Gate clamping and classification head refitting to empirically validate branch load-bearing post-EWC.